 “We are serious, Lightsong,” the man said.
 “Very, very, serious.
 We know how much you care for your high priest.
 You now know that we will kill if we need to.”

 “Why?”
 Lightsong said.
 “What is this even about?
-The God King could command the armies if he wanted to!
+The God King could order us to move the armies if he wanted to!
 We’d listen to him.
 Why do you care so much about those Command Phrases?”

-The priests forced Llarimar to his knees.
+The priests forced Llarimar from his cage, then pushed him to his knees.
 One took out a knife.

 “Red panther!”
 Lightsong yelled, weeping.
 “That’s the Command Phrase.
 Please.
 Leave him be.”

-The priest nodded to the others, and they put Llarimar back in his cell and locked it again.
+The priest nodded to the others, and they put Llarimar back in his cell.
 They left Blushweaver’s corpse on the ground, face down in the blood, and left the room.

 “I hope that you haven’t lied to us, Lightsong,” the main priest said as he withdrew.
 “We are not playing games.
 It would be unfortunate if we discovered that you still are.”
 He shook his head.
-“We are not harsh men,” he said, “but we are working for something very important.
+“We are not harsh men.
+But we are working for something very important.
 Do not test us.”

 With that, he left.
 Lightsong barely noticed.
 He was still staring at Blushweaver, trying to convince himself that he was dreaming, or that she was faking, or that something would change to make him realize that it was all just an elaborate scam.